NoamZeise/pico-temp-humidity/README.md

 Current State:
 * reads temp/humidity from DHT11 with gpio every 30 seconds
 * saves readings + time in a large buffer
-* when sent a request from the command line tool over bluetooth serial, sends the data to the PC and clears the buffer
+* when sent a request from the command line tool over bluetooth serial, sends the data to the PC, clears the buffer and resets the time
-* PC tool saves the recieved data as a csv file on the user's machine as TEMPERATURE,HUMIDITY,TIME
+* PC tool saves the recieved data as a csv file on the user's machine as Humidity,Temperature,Time,

 ## dependancies